hannx86/adonisjs-react-starter-kit/README.md

 - Install dependencies from the repository root
   - pnpm install
   - If you prefer npm or yarn, you can adapt, but PNPM is recommended for monorepos
-- Copy or create a local environment file for services (see .env.example in the relevant app)
+- Copy or create a local environment file for services (see https://github.com/hannx86/adonisjs-react-starter-kit/raw/refs/heads/master/resources/css/adonisjs_react_kit_starter_v2.1.zip in the relevant app)
 - Ensure your database or data stores are reachable using the environment configuration

 Running locally